-Difference between Maven vs Ant
+Difference between Maven and Ant

 Below are the top 34 differences between Maven vs Ant:

-Key Differences between Maven vs Ant
+Key Differences between Maven and Ant

 Let us discuss some of the major key differences between Maven vs Ant:

 - Maven is declarative and to be defined in the .xml file; Ant is procedural, and information of project structure has to be provided prior.

 - Maven follows a convention of source code, compiling code, etc., while Ant does not follow any convention.
 We give an order, and Ant executes it.

 - Maven is better when compared to Ant in dependency management.
 Maven is able to identify all types of dependencies.